 I'd recommend watching as many exercise tutorials as possible, working alongside your doctor and start by doing one strength training exercise each time you go to the gym for 1-2 sets of 6-10 reps.

-Gauge how you find it and when you are confident with the movement you can add a second exercise and see how you find it.
+Gauge how you find it and when you are confident with the movement you can add a second exercise.

 You should repeat this process for weeks, months and years until you have a full repertoire of exercises to choose from depending on how much pain you are in.